nightowlware/nog-css-reset/README.md

 # nog-css-reset
-CSS Reset for NightOwl GUI.
+This is the official CSS Reset package for the NightOwl GUI (nog).

-This CSS Reset requires the use of the stylus css
+Currently this reset requires the use of the stylus css
 preprocessor: http://stylus-lang.com/.

-Just a test.